mdolab/.github/labels/README.md

 # Shared labels
 This directory stores scripts and definitions of shared labels for all lab repositories, which can be applied to issues and PRs.
-The script can be used to set the same labels, including description and colours, across the organization to ensure consistency.
+The script can be used to set the same labels (defined at `labels.yaml`, including description and colours, across the organization to ensure consistency.

 ## Using the script
 First install dependencies.